 \subsection{Carrier Sensing}

-The ease deployment of LoRaWAN networks as specified in \cite{sornin2015lorawan} aim to ensure the coexistence of multiple networks as well as thousands of EDs based on the features provided by the LoRa physical layer, such as multiple logical channels and the SFs orthogonality.
-Although, regarding the set of features, LoRaWAN remain in the category of ALOHA protocols which are well known by their limitation as shown \cite{1096124}.
-Moreover, long-range communications are known for their low throughput (about 100bps- 30kbps), and the large time-on-air transmission of the transmitted messages.
-Thus, play a key role in increasing the collision probability between concurrent transmission in addition to the limitation of the duty cycle regulation imposed on the LoRa communication.
-Low-cost LoRa testbed experiments were performed in \cite{8376997} to analyze the impact of using the carrier sense mechanism on reducing collision between simultaneous transmissions.
-The comparison between the real-world testbed measurement and simulation results obtained by the NS-3 simulator showed that the use of CSMA to enhance LoRaWAN in terms of collision avoidance paid in the increase of energy consumption \cite{8422800}.
-However, in dense network deployment, the legacy LoRa network presents significant energy consumption compared to CSMA while this latter increases the overall throughput taking advantage of the limited European Telecommunications Standards Institute duty cycle restriction \cite{9139047}.
+The ease of deployment of LoRa networks as specified in \cite{sornin2015lorawan} aims to ensure the coexistence of multiple networks as well as thousands of EDs based on the features provided by the LoRa PHY layer, such as multiple logical channels and the SF orthogonality.
+However, regarding the set of features, LoRaWAN remains in the category of Aloha protocols, which are well known for their limitations as indicated in \cite{1096124}.
+Moreover, long-range communications are known for their low throughput (about 100~bps to 30~kbps) and long time-on-air TX of transmitted messages.
+Thus, they play a crucial role in increasing the collision probability between concurrent TX in addition to their limitation concerning the duty cycle regulation imposed on LoRa communication.
+Low-cost LoRa testbed experiments were performed in \cite{8376997} to analyze the impact of using the carrier sensing mechanism on reducing collisions between simultaneous TX.
+The comparison between the real-world testbed measurement and simulation results obtained by the NS-3 simulator revealed that using CSMA to enhance LoRaWANs in terms of collision avoidance succeeded in increasing energy consumption \cite{8422800}.
+However, in dense network deployments, the legacy LoRa network presents significant energy consumption compared to CSMA whereas the latter increases the overall throughput taking advantage of the limited European Telecommunications Standards Institute duty cycle restriction \cite{9139047}.